Deep dive

 Published Jul 3, 2026 · updated Jul 3, 2026

-Queretaro is Mexico’s second wine region after Baja, and it’s the easier one to visit.
-It’s high-altitude semi-desert about two to three hours north of Mexico City, the towns are close together, and you can do the whole thing in a weekend without renting a boat or a beach day.
-Here’s how to build it so you’re not just drifting between tasting rooms getting slowly sunburned.
+Queretaro is Mexico’s second wine region after Baja’s Valle de Guadalupe, and it’s the easier one to visit.
+It’s high-altitude semi-desert, most vineyards sitting around 1,900–2,000 meters, roughly three hours north of Mexico City up the 57D toll road.
+The towns are close together, the distances short, and you can do the whole thing in a weekend without a beach day or a boat.
+Primera Plus and ETN run frequent buses from Mexico City’s Terminal Norte into Queretaro City in about three hours; from there it’s under an hour to the vineyard towns.
+Here’s how to build the trip so you’re not just drifting between tasting rooms getting slowly sunburned.

 The honest take